EddieXu123/shopping-list/README.md

 A Shopping List built using the MERN stack.
 This project uses redux, reactstrap, and has JWT authentication to personalize each persons shopping list.
-I'd love to deploy on Heroku but don't want to pay for extra MongoDB space in case someone spams new users/items >w<
+I'd love to deploy on Heroku but don't want to pay for extra MongoDB space in case someone spams new users/items >w<.
+Followed Tutorial by Brad Traversy: https://github.com/bradtraversy/mern_shopping_list

 In the project directory, you can run: